darktable-org/dtdocs/content/module-reference/processing-modules/color-zones.md

 The following controls are available in the _color zones_ module:

-lightness, saturation & hue tabs
+lightness, chroma & hue tabs
-: Each tab displays a pixel manipulation curve to allow you to alter “lightness”, “saturation”, or “hue” based on the pixel selection method.
+: Each tab displays a pixel manipulation curve to allow you to alter “lightness”, “chroma”, or “hue” based on the pixel selection method.

 edit by area
 : Choose how to interact with the curve.
 This setting is disabled by default, allowing the control points for the curve to be freely placed.
 Check the box to fall back to the legacy "edit by area" mode, which functions in a similar way to the spline curve controls used in [wavelet](../../darkroom/processing-modules/wavelets.md#spline-controls) modules.